coengit/clouddocs/softdrive.markdown

 ## When to use SoftDrive?

-You should probably only consider using SoftDrive on the HPC Cloud if you want to make software available to both the Grid and the HPC Cloud.
+You could consider using SoftDrive on the HPC Cloud if you want to make a single software tree available to both the Grid and the HPC Cloud (and potentially other systems).

 ## Instructions